 Pollen allergy has a remarkable clinical

-respiratory allergic reactions induced by pollen has been on the increase in
+allergic reactions induced by pollen has been on the increase in the past

-the past decades.
-Birch is the major pollen-allergen-producing tree in North and
+decades.
+Birch is the major pollen-allergen-producing tree in North and Central

-Central Europe, resulting in birch pollen allergy-associated food allergy is the
+Europe, resulting in birch pollen allergy-associated food allergy being the

 most common form of food allergy.
 Primary inhalant sensitisation to the major